USA Summary

 Stealth Camping

-Between Washington, Oregon and the California coast stealth camping was difficult to hard.
-Of course, I found a place to sleep every night but I was visited by the police 3-4 times.
+Between Washington, Oregon, and the California coast, stealth camping was difficult to hard.
+Of course, I found a place to sleep every night, but I was visited by the police 3-4 times.
 I was even visited on my very last night in the US by the police.
-I did stay at a few state parks (early on) because they had reasonable hiker, biker camping rates.
-Leaving the coast at LA the stealth camping got way easier in the US (with an occasional challenging night).
-America loves its No Camping, No Trespassing signs and fences.
+I did stay at a few state parks (early on) because they had reasonable hiker-biker camping rates.
+Leaving the coast at LA, the stealth camping got way easier in the US (with an occasional challenging night).
+America loves their No Camping, No Trespassing signs and fences.

 My favorite stealth camping spot & easy camping in the desert

 My last actual campground used was north of San Francisco.
-Initially I used a few campgrounds because of the wifi/laundry/shower combo of benefits.
-After SF all the campgrounds were closed to tenters and I stopped using campgrounds all together.
-I could either get all the benefits cheaper at a truck stop or I simply mentally pushed through it.
-My longest period without a shower was 16 days between Moab, UT and Williams, AZ south of the Grand Canyon.
+Initially, I used a few campgrounds because of the wifi/laundry/shower combo of benefits.
+After SF, all the campgrounds were closed to tenters, and I stopped using campgrounds altogether.
+I could either get all the benefits cheaper at a truck stop, or I simply mentally pushed through it.
+My longest period without a shower was 16 days between Moab, UT, and Williams, AZ, south of the Grand Canyon.

 Meeting Americans

-I had nothing but great, positive, experiences meeting Americans.
+I had nothing but great, positive experiences meeting Americans.
 Everyone was super friendly.
 My interactions escalated in Utah while visiting all the national parks.
-In Nova Scotia I was known as “that guy (that was biking across Canada in the winter.)”
-In Utah I became know as “the guy with a pool noodle.”
+In Nova Scotia, I was known as “that guy (who is biking across Canada in the winter).”
+In Utah, I became known as “the guy with a pool noodle.”
 People would see my bike at trailheads at the parks or see me biking down the road between parks and then we would meet at different parks while they made their rounds to the national parks and then they would catch me standing beside my bike and very quickly they would exclaim – Hey you’re the guy with the pool noodle!
 What’s the pool noodle for?
-[The pool noodle would stick out from my bike to help keep cars at a distance].
+[The pool noodle would stick out from my bike to help keep cars at a distance.]

 People like taking my photo

 In Utah at the parks, I would meet American tourists from all over the US.
-An average day would result in 3-4 extended conversation with an average $20 donation every other day sometimes.
+An average day would result in three to four extended conversations with an average $20 donation every other day, sometimes.

 Hosting

-With Covid-19 going strong in the US I only had 10 hosts while in the US.
-12 Tribes, Jake Volz, Jake’s aunt, the Rigby’s, Jim Sweet, the Skilbeck’s, the McClure’s, the Hoag’s, the Leenen’s and the Knowles where all significant hosts in their own way.
+With Covid-19 going strong in the US, I only had 10 hosts while in the US.
+12 Tribes, Jake Volz, Jake’s aunt, the Rigby’s, Jim Sweet, the Skilbeck’s, the McClure’s, the Hoag’s, the Leenen’s and the Knowles were all significant hosts in their own way.
 I owe them all a lot of thanks.

 Turning 48 at the Grand Canyon

 I arrived at the North Rim Grand Canyon on May 18.
-Within minutes of my first views of the awesome canyon my parents called me and a few minutes later I found myself looking out over the canyon as both my parents sang me happy birthday to me over the phone.
-The next day I would have one of my favourite US experiences while hiking down the Grand Canyon.
+Within minutes of my first views of the awesome canyon, my parents called me, and a few minutes later, I found myself looking out over the canyon as both my parents sang me happy birthday over the phone.
+The next day, I would have one of my favourite US experiences while hiking down the Grand Canyon.
 I found and caught a bull snake.
 I had been hoping to catch one ever since biking into Alberta.

 Catching a bull snake in the Grand Canyon